kimpenn/VisCello/README.md

 -   `study_name`: Appear as title for the app.
 -   `study_description` : Appear as footer for the app.
 -   `organism` : support mouse, human and c. elegans.
 -   `feature_name_column` : important!
-What's the column name of fData(eset) that corresponds to gene symbol.
+What's the column name of fData(eset) that corresponds to gene symbol, must be specified.
--   `feature_id_column` : Optional, What's the column name of fData(eset) that corresponds to gene id, set same as `feature_name_column` if you don't have gene id.
+-   `feature_id_column` : What's the column name of fData(eset) that corresponds to gene id, set same as `feature_name_column` if you don't have gene id.

 After updating this file, put it together with previously saved eset.rds and clist.rds